-The durum wheat improvement program aims at enhancing the productivity and the economic value of the trading products (grain and straw) through hybridization and selection.
+The wheat improvement program aims at enhancing the productivity and the economic value of the trading products (grain and straw) through hybridization and selection.
 Environmental and genetic factors affecting grain yield, water use efficiency and quality are within the aims of the current research work.
+Two new varieties of bread wheat were enlisted in the National Varieties Catalogue (NVC).
+These varieties are AKHELIA and YIOLOU.
+Emphasis has been given on the production of new wheat varieties for fodder.
+These varieties should have amongst others: high hay yield, high protein content and they lack awns which hurt the animal’s mouths.

 The cereal technology programme is complementary to the cereal improvement program and aims at identifying varieties with suitable quality to the local users' needs and to study their improvement through proper cultural practices.
 Furthermore, among its research priorities is the study of all factors affecting the quality of industrially made Cyprus bread.